flleeppyy/chensafe/README.md

 ## Differences with Upstream

 The main difference is the name and logos used in this fork.
+The original name of this serivce has some controversy, and couldn't find any other self-hosted open source services, that did what I wanted, so I had to use this.

-The original name of this serivce has some controversy because of the first word, and couldn't find any other self-hosted open source services, that did what I wanted, so I had to use this.
+This is also aimed to be a personal fork, so the user ranks have been removed from the sample config, as well some stuff from the permissions controller.

 ## Running in production mode